amaliak/mexBBFMM3D_easy/README.md

 ####Step 2: Compile the MEX file to make sure compilation works

-__A.__ Open file `compilemex.m` and read instructions.
+__A.__ Open function `compilemex.m` and read instructions.

-__B.__ Choose your kernel function type, e.g. `GAUSSIAN` and the correlation length and give your BBFMM3D case a name, e.g. `Test1`

-Compile by giving the command:
+__B.__ Choose input for `compilemex(execname,kerneltype,corlength)`: give your BBFMM3D case a name, e.g. `Test1` and choose your kernel function type, e.g. `GAUSSIAN` and the correlation length.
+Then compile by giving the command:
 ```
-compilemex(ExecName,Kernel,corlength)
+compilemex('Test1','GAUSSIAN',10)
 ```

-This will compile the source code and generate a MEX-file with the name you provided (e.g. `ExecName.mexmaci64`).
+This will compile the source code and generate a MEX-file with the name you provided (e.g. `Test1.mexmaci64`).
 The extension (`.mexmaci64`) will depend on your platform.

-NOTE!!
-Recompile the MEX-file (step 2) when the kernel function is changed.

-If compilation is successful, you should see the message `mex compiling is successful!`
+If compilation is successful, you should see the message `mex compiling is successful!`.
+You can ignore the warnings.

 ####Step 3a: Run example1.m for a regular grid

 __A.__ Open file `example1.m` and read instructions.
-The example recompiles the code and then computes QH, unless TestingMode=0.
+The example recompiles the code and then computes QH, unless `TestingMode=0`.

 __B.__ Choose input variables for `QH = example1(ExecName,grid,Kernel,corlength,H,TestingMode)`.
 Avoid using a very large grid while in Testing Mode, as the code performs the direct multiplication for comparison and it may take a very long time to be completed.
 The grid must be provided as unique x,y and z locations and (x,y,z) triplets will be created automatically.